-A: If you are a stockholder of record, you may vote in person at the Annual Meeting, whether or not you previously voted.
-If your shares are held in street name, you must obtain a written proxy, executed in your favor, from the stockholder of record to be able to vote at the Annual Meeting.
-If you hold shares through our Profit-Sharing Plan or 401(k) Thrift Plan, you cannot vote those shares at the Annual Meeting.
+A: If you are a stockholder of record, you generally will be able to vote during the Annual Meeting, whether or not you previously voted.
+If your shares are held in street name, you must obtain, from the broker, bank or other organization that holds your shares, the information required, including a 16-digit control number, in order for you to be able to participate in, and vote at, the Annual Meeting.
+You cannot vote shares allocated to your Sealed Air 401(k) and Profit-Sharing Plan account at the Annual Meeting.